 “There’s a scene showing a hot, flat road showing mirrored images above it!”

-The phenomenon is called heat haze, or mirage; an appearance of an inferior mirage.
+The phenomenon is called heat haze or mirage, the appearance of an inferior mirage.
 The pressure variation between the hot air at the surface of the road and the denser cool air above it creates a refractive gradient.
-Light from objects above the road is refracted, making objects above the road to appear on the road.
+Light from objects above the road is refracted, making objects above the road to appear on it.

 The result of heat haze shown in the video has no resemblance to the scene taken by Soundly.